Skip to main content

 Accounting Framework

-In Zambia, the Companies Act of 2017 and the Accountants Act of 2008 govern the corporate financial reporting requirements.
-The Companies Act requires every company to keep accounting records but does not specify the applicable accounting standards.
-The Accountants Act establishes the Zambian Institute of Chartered Accountants (ZiCA) as the accounting standard-setter.
-Accordingly, ZiCA has adopted IFRS since 2005 as issued by the IASB without modifications and including effective date.
-In 2010, ZiCA established a three-tier reporting framework whereby public interest entities (PIEs), listed companies, and government-owned companies are required to use full IFRS.
-Both banks and listed companies must publish their financial statements in a newspaper that circulates throughout Zambia.
+In Zambia, the Companies Act of 2017 and the Accountants Act of 2008 govern corporate financial reporting requirements.
+The Companies Act requires every company to maintain accounting records but does not prescribe the applicable accounting standards.
+The Accountants Act establishes the Zambia Institute of Chartered Accountants (ZiCA) as the accounting standard-setter.
+Accordingly, ZiCA has adopted International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) without modification and including effective dates since 2005.

-Economically significant companies, defined as companies that are not PIEs or quoted on the stock exchange with turnover of ZMW 20 billion (approximately (USD 2 million) and above, may apply either IFRS or the IFRS for Small- and Medium-sized Entities (SMEs).
+Economically significant companies, defined as companies that are not PIEs or listed on the stock exchange with turnover of ZMW 20 million (approximately USD 1 million) and above, may apply either full IFRS or the IFRS for Small- and Medium-sized Entities (SMEs).

-Finally, micro and small enterprises, defined as entities with an annual turnover below ZMW 20 million, may apply the Zambian Financial Reporting Standard for Micro and Small Entities.
-The Zambian Financial Reporting Standard for Micro and Small Entities is a simplified version of the IFRS for SMEs.
+Micro and small enterprises, defined as entities with annual turnover below ZMW 20 million, may apply the Zambian Financial Reporting Standard for Micro and Small Entities, which is a simplified version of the IFRS for SMEs.

 Auditing Framework

-The Companies Act of 2017 requires every company to undergo an annual statutory audit.
-Under the Accountants Act of 2008, ZiCA is the auditing standard-setter and has adopted ISA since 2005 as issued by the IAASB without modifications and including effective date for application in Zambia.
+The Companies Act of 2017 requires every public interest entity (PIE) to undergo an annual statutory audit.
+Under the Accountants Act of 2008, ZiCA is the auditing standard-setter and has adopted International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB) without modification and including effective dates since 2005.

-The Securities Act 2016 and Lusaka Stock Exchange Listing Rules require auditors of listed companies to be practicing members of ZiCA and apply ZiCA’s adopted auditing standards.
+The Securities Act 2016 and the Lusaka Stock Exchange Listing Rules require auditors of listed companies to be practicing members of ZiCA and to apply ZiCA’s adopted auditing standards.

 In Zambia, the Zambia Institute of Chartered Accountants (ZiCA) regulates the accountancy profession under the Accountants Act of 2008.

-ZiCA is responsible for the following: (i) setting corporate accounting standards for application in Zambia; (ii) setting corporate auditing standards; (iii) establishing initial and continuing professional development requirements and accrediting tertiary education providers; (iv) setting ethical requirements; (v) carrying out quality assurance reviews for its practicing members; (vi) maintaining a registry of its registered and practicing members; and (vii) establishing an investigative and disciplinary system for its members as part of public interest considerations.
+ZiCA is responsible for: (i) setting accounting standards for application in Zambia; (ii) setting auditing standards; (iii) establishing initial and continuing professional development requirements and approving tertiary education providers offering the ZiCA professional qualification and diploma programs; (iv) setting ethical requirements; (v) carrying out quality assurance reviews for its practicing members; (vi) maintaining a registry of its registered and practicing members; and (vii) establishing and operating an investigative and disciplinary system for its members in the public interest.

-Individuals aspiring to attain the Chartered Accountant (CA) qualification, which is a protected title under the Accountants Act of 2008, must have a Bachelor’s degree from a ZiCA accredited institution, successfully pass the relevant professional-level examinations of ZiCA, complete three years of practical experience under a registered CA and then apply for membership of ZiCA.
-ZiCA is the only organization in Zambia permitted to grant the equivalent of a Chartered Accountant designation by issuing qualified individuals a registration certificate after their application has been approved.
-Individuals registered as CA with ZiCA may act as practitioners, tax advisors, and tax consultants.
+Individuals aspiring to attain the Chartered Accountant (CA) designation, which is a protected title under the Accountants Act of 2008, must successfully complete the relevant professional-level examinations recognized by ZiCA, complete three years of practical experience under a registered CA, and apply for membership with ZiCA.
+ZiCA is the only organization in Zambia authorized to award the Chartered Accountant designation by issuing a registration certificate upon approval of an applicant’s membership.
+Individuals registered as CAs may act as practitioners, tax advisors, and tax consultants.

-In addition, financial sector regulators set additional requirements for auditors that provide services for entities under their supervision.
-For example, the Insurance Act stipulates that annual audits must be conducted by an independent auditor that is registered and holding a ZiCA practicing certificate and approved by the Pensions and Insurance Authority.
-The Bank of Zambia also approves appointments of auditors for banks and will only approve auditors who are registered, possess practicing licenses, and have the capacity to audit the particular bank.
-The Bank also requires the rotation of engagement partners for every three years and limits the engagement period to ten years.
+In addition to ZiCA’s regulatory oversight, financial sector regulators impose additional requirements on auditors serving entities under their supervision.
+For example, the Insurance Act requires annual audits to be conducted by independent auditors registered with ZiCA and approved by the Pensions and Insurance Authority.
+The Bank of Zambia approves the appointment of auditors for banks and requires auditors to be registered, hold valid practicing certificates, and demonstrate appropriate capacity.
+The Bank also mandates engagement partner rotation every three years and limits audit firm tenure to ten years.

-Similarly, the Securities Act 2016 and Lusaka Stock Exchange Listing Rules require auditors of listed companies to be practicing members of ZiCA.
-The Securities Act 2016 was passed in December 2016 and the law reaffirms that auditors must be members in good standing with ZiCA and must meet minimum criteria specified by the Securities Exchange Commission.
-In addition, the new law requires auditors to report on business’ internal controls.
+Similarly, the Securities Act 2016 and the Lusaka Stock Exchange Listing Rules require auditors of listed companies to be practicing members of ZiCA and in good standing.
+The Securities framework also requires auditors to report on internal controls of regulated entities.

-According to the Act, ZiCA is responsible for the following: (i) setting corporate auditing standards; (ii) establishing initial and continuing professional development requirements and accrediting tertiary education providers; (iii) setting ethical requirements; (iv) carrying out quality assurance reviews for its practicing members; (v) maintaining a registry of its registered and practicing members; and (vi) establishing an investigative and disciplinary system for its members as part of public interest considerations.
+Under the Act, ZiCA is responsible for: (i) setting auditing standards; (ii) establishing initial and continuing professional development requirements; (iii) setting ethical requirements; (iv) conducting quality assurance reviews of practicing members; (v) maintaining a registry of registered and practicing members; and (vi) operating an investigative and disciplinary system in the public interest.

 The Zambia Institute of Chartered Accountants (ZiCA)